 For purposes of machine vision and image processing applications, we view the results of this paper as an important step towards the incorporation of phase properties into statistical models for images.
-We believe this is likely to lead to substantial improvements in a variety of applications, such as deblurring or sharpening by phase restoration, denoising by phase restoration, image compression, and a variety of more creative photographic applications, such as image blending or compositing, reduction of dynamic range, or post-exposure adjustments of depth-of-field.
+We believe this is likely to lead to substantial improvements in a variety of applications, such as deblurring or sharpening by phase restoration, denoising by phase restoration, image compression, image quality assessment, and a variety of more creative photographic applications, such as image blending or compositing, reduction of dynamic range, or post-exposure adjustments of depth-of-field.

-Furthermore, if we would like to detect the position of an isolated precisely localized feature from phase samples measured above a certain allowable scale, then infinite precision can be achieved using the phase convergence property illustrated in Fig. 2(a), provided the phase measurement is perfect.
+Furthermore, if we would like to detect the position of an isolated precisely localized feature from phase samples measured above a certain allowable scale, then infinite precision can be achieved using the phase convergence property illustrated in Fig. 1(a), provided the phase measurement is perfect.
 In other words, the detection precision is limited by the accuracy of phase measurement, rather than the highest spatial sampling density.
-This provides a workable mechanism of "seeing beyond the Nyquist limit" [18] and may be used for the design of super-precision signal detection devices.
+This provides a workable mechanism of "seeing beyond the Nyquist limit" [28], which could explain a number of visual hyperacuity phenomena [29, 30], and may be used for the design of super-precision signal detection devices.